Tutoring Update - Online Tutoring

 Contact the tutor coordinator or program supervisor that you need appointment-only tutorial services returned.

-Arrange a meeting with the tutor coordinator or program supervisor to discuss the reinstatement of appointment-only tutorial services.
+Arrange a meeting with the program supervisor to discuss the reinstatement of appointment-only tutorial services.

 Lose your privilege in appointment-only tutoring for the remaining of the semester.
 If you need tutoring, you must see a walk-in tutor during posted lab hours.